 Spike Lee's BlacKkKlansman pushed an outrageous premise--a black man joining the KKK--as far as it could go, the most outrageous aspect of the picture being it's a (mostly) true story.
-Boots Riley's Sorry to Bother You pushed the limits of outrage to near-apocalyptic dimensions, with white corporate America going so far as to create their own monstrous-looking minority group (Are the stopmotion effects too clunky?
+Boots Riley's Sorry to Bother You in turn took outrage and pushed it to near-apocalyptic dimensions, with white corporate America going so far as to create their own monstrous-looking minority group (Are the stopmotion effects too clunky?
 1) The clunkiness of stopmotion has a charm all its own and 2) Who cares as long as the ideas are imaginatively realized?).
 Perhaps my favorite of the year though is Yorgos Lanthimos' The Favourite, a savage satire on power that revolved around a grotesque spoiled brat of a head-of-state, both exploited and exploiting the subjects around her (Now where have we seen that before?).

 I can never catch as many Filipino films as I want but the ones I did manage to see startled with their range and visual variety--even something as narratively and politically incoherent as Erik Mattti's BuyBust featured deftly staged n shot action sequences.
-Keith Sicat's Alimuom--made for the To Farm Film Festival--relocated the Filipino farmer in a world combining Blade Runner and Mad Max: Fury Road; state-of-the-art (for the Philippines anyway) digital effects were surprisingly impressive though not as impressive as the focus on seed banks and corporate monopolies--an uncommon subject in today's SF movies.
-Denise O'Hara's Mamang was a lyrical surprisingly funny retelling of her filmmaker uncle Mario O'Hara's close relationship with his mother--one thinks of Leo McCarey's Make Way for Tomorrow, a '30s Hollywood classic about the elderly where comedy cuts through the sentiment and sentiment lends the comedy some meat.
-Mike De Leon's Citizen Jake turned the spectre of the Marcos regime into yet another monstrous father figure, one of many that loom over the director's films.
+Keith Sicat's Alimuom--made for the To Farm Film Festival--relocated the Filipino farmer in a world combining Blade Runner and Mad Max: Fury Road; state-of-the-art (for the Philippines anyway) digital effects were surprisingly impressive though not as impressive as the focus on seed banks and corporate monopolies--an uncommon subject in today's SF movies, but one that needs discussing.
+Denise O'Hara's Mamang was a lyrical surprisingly funny retelling of her filmmaker uncle Mario O'Hara's close relationship with his mother--one thinks of Leo McCarey's Make Way for Tomorrow, a '30s Hollywood classic about the elderly where comedy cuts through the sentiment and sentiment gives the comedy dramatic heft.
+Mike De Leon's Citizen Jake turned the spectre of the Marcos regime coming back into yet another monstrous father figure, one of many that loom over the director's films.

-But if from all the films I saw last year I had to pick the titles that best expressed how I felt about that year, I would pick four:
+But if from all the films I saw last year I had to pick titles that best expressed how I felt about that year, I would pick five:

 Did I mention Taxi Driver?
-Writer-director Paul Schrader's First Reformed filtered that script's anger through the austere style of Robert Bresson, then found unexpected sanity-restoring grace in comedy not unlike Yasujiro Ozu's.
+Writer-director Paul Schrader's First Reformed filtered that script's anger and decades-old Searchers premise (lone vigilante on a quest to rescue or revenge) through the austere style of Robert Bresson, then--of all the variations mutations perversions of the subgenre I've seen through the years--finds unexpected sanity-restoring grace in comedy not unlike Yasujiro Ozu's.

 Khavn's Balangiga: Howling Wilderness in depicting the ferocity of the Balangiga massacre with lowbudget imagination humor style is arguably the best onscreen depiction to date of Duterte's bloody war on drugs.